Module 2.3: GCP Compute Engine

 Why This Module Matters

 This incident captures why Compute Engine is more than “just VMs.”
 Choosing the right machine family, configuring instance templates, using Managed Instance Groups with autoscaling, and setting up global load balancing are the difference between an architecture that handles traffic spikes gracefully and one that collapses under load.
-Compute Engine is the foundational compute service in GCP---even GKE nodes, Cloud SQL instances, and Dataflow workers run on Compute Engine VMs under the hood.
+Compute Engine is a foundational GCP compute service, and understanding it helps you reason about how many Google Cloud workloads are executed.

 In this module, you will learn how to select the right machine family for your workload, leverage preemptible and Spot VMs for massive cost savings, build golden images with custom images, configure Managed Instance Groups for automatic scaling and self-healing, and tie everything together with Cloud Load Balancing.